flowmatters/openwater/doc/model-kernels.md

 A component model kernel can describe a flexible number of variables, such as a changing number of parameters or states, based on the value of some other parameter.
 For example, a component model kernel might describe a parameter `n`, the value of which might determine the number of entries in a lookup table, represented as parameters `level` and `volume`, where each of `level` and `volume` would consequently be arrays of length `n`.

-In the simplified contract, this documentation is provided as a comment, in the Go code, starting with the marker `/*OW-SPEC`, and describing a the inputs, states, parameters and outputers.
+In the simplified contract, this documentation is provided as a comment, in the Go code, starting with the marker `/*OW-SPEC`, and describing the inputs, states, parameters and outputers.
 See [example](https://github.com/flowmatters/openwater-core/blob/master/models/rr/simhyd.go#:~:text=/*OW-SPEC,*/).
 This description is used to generate code describing the model in a way that is queryable at runtime, including from calling Python code.

 ## Full or partial time periods

-Component model kernels are expected to accept, as a single invocation, an arbitrary number of timesteps, ranging from a single time step, to all timesteps in the simulation or somewhere in between.
+Component model kernels are expected to accept, as a single model invocation, an arbitrary number of timesteps, ranging from a single time step, to all timesteps in the simulation or somewhere in between.

 This means that:

 1. Component model kernels are responsible for their own, internal timestepping, informed by the timesteps in the input timeseries,
-2. All model states must be externalised and desribed in the structured documentation, with the component model kernel accepting initial values for all states and subsequently returning final values of all states.
+2. All model states must be externalised, made available to the framework, and, in the case of the simplified contract, described in the structured documentation, with the component model kernel accepting initial values for all states and subsequently returning final values of all states.

 Furthermore, the Openwater system has no concept of global simulation 'time' (ie current day in the simulation), and all input timeseries are provided as plain arrays.
 Individual component model kernels may compute and track time based on model parameters, or, more typically, the model graph may include a single `DateGenerator` model node, which can be used to pass date components to invidual model components as input timeseries.

 ## Data Parallel

-Component model kernels are expected to accept, as a single invocation an arbitrary number of independent graph nodes, using the same algorithm.
+When using the generic contract, component model kernels are expected to accept, as a single model invocation, an arbitrary number of independent graph nodes, using the same algorithm.

 Thus, a single invocation of a model kernel may be for any of the following combinations of timesteps and graph nodes: